OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §6.1 Reflection

-Every object must have at least a single valued property (§3) with the qualified name \[“opendma.org”, “Class”\].
+Every object must have at least a single valued property (§3) with the qualified name `opendma:Class`.
 This property is a reference property (§2.2) that has to contain a reference to a *valid class object* (§8.3).
 The property “IsInstantiable” of that valid class object must be true.

 The properties of every object must exactly match in number, data type, cardinality and nullability the *effective property list* (§10) defined by this valid class object.
 A reference property *x* (§2.2) must only contain references to objects whose “Class” Property contains a reference to a class info object that is or extends (§8.4) the class info object referenced by the “ReferenceClass” property of *x*’s property info object (§9).

 ##### §6.2 Identification

-Every object must have at least a single valued String property (§3) with the qualified name \[“opendma.org”, “Id”\].
+Every object must have at least a single valued String property (§3) with the qualified name `opendma:Id`.
 This property contains the String representation of the unique object identifier as defined in §4.

 #### §7 Class info object

 A *class info object* is an object with at least theses properties:

-1.  \[“opendma.org”, “Class”\], single value, Reference, as defined in §6.1, not null
+1.  `opendma:Class`, single value, Reference, as defined in §6.1, not null
-2.  \[“opendma.org”, “Id”\], single value, String, as defined in §6.2, not null
+2.  `opendma:Id`, single value, String, as defined in §6.2, not null
-3.  \[“opendma.org”, “Name”\], single value, String, not null
+3.  `opendma:Name`, single value, String, not null
-4.  \[“opendma.org”, “NameQualifier”\], single value, String, nullable
+4.  `opendma:NameQualifier`, single value, String, nullable
-5.  \[“opendma.org”, “DisplayName”\], single value, String, not null
+5.  `opendma:DisplayName`, single value, String, not null
-6.  \[“opendma.org”, “Parent”\], single value, Reference to a class info object (§7), nullable
+6.  `opendma:Parent`, single value, Reference to a class info object (§7), nullable
-7.  \[“opendma.org”, “Aspects”\], multi value, Reference to valid aspect objects (§8.4), nullable
+7.  `opendma:Aspects`, multi value, Reference to valid aspect objects (§8.4), nullable
-8.  \[“opendma.org”, “DeclaredProperties”\], multi value, Reference to property info objects (§9), nullable
+8.  `opendma:DeclaredProperties`, multi value, Reference to property info objects (§9), nullable
-9.  \[“opendma.org”, “Properties”\], multi value, Reference to property info objects (§9), nullable
+9.  `opendma:Properties`, multi value, Reference to property info objects (§9), nullable
-10. \[“opendma.org”, “Instantiable”\], single value, Boolean, not null
+10. `opendma:Instantiable`, single value, Boolean, not null
-11. \[“opendma.org”, “Hidden”\], single value, Boolean, not null
+11. `opendma:Hidden`, single value, Boolean, not null
-12. \[“opendma.org”, “System”\], single value, Boolean, not null
+12. `opendma:System`, single value, Boolean, not null
-13. \[“opendma.org”, ”SubClasses”\], multi value, Reference to a class info objects, nullable
+13. `opendma:SubClasses`, multi value, Reference to a class info objects, nullable

 These constraints apply to the properties: